stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 = $00 + Carry
 ```

 The correct answer to the calculation is `$01` or 1 in decimal.
-We only get the correct answer if the Carry bit is set:
+We only get the correct answer if the Carry flag is set:

 ```markup
   Byte1 + ~Byte2 + Carry